-STUDIES ON THE MODE OF ACTION OF DIPHTHERIA TOXIN : II.
-EFFECT OF TOXIN ON AMINO ACID INCORPORATION IN CELL-FREE SYSTEMS
+STUDIES ON THE MODE OF ACTION OF DIPHTHERIA TOXIN : IV.
+SPECIFICITY OF THE COFACTOR (NAD) REQUIREMENT FOR TOXIN ACTION IN CELL-FREE SYSTEMS

 - Views Icon Views

 Ronald S. Goor, A. M. Pappenheimer; STUDIES ON THE MODE OF ACTION OF DIPHTHERIA TOXIN : IV.
 SPECIFICITY OF THE COFACTOR (NAD) REQUIREMENT FOR TOXIN ACTION IN CELL-FREE SYSTEMS .
 J Exp Med 1 November 1967; 126 (5): 913–921. doi: https://doi.org/10.1084/jem.126.5.913